How to Style Frizzy Hair without Heat

 - Get a Cool Blow-Out

-A wide-toothed comb can be your saving grace if you have curly, frizzy hair and frequently struggle with detangling.
+A wide-toothed comb can be your saving grace if you frequently struggle with detangling.

 Frizzy hair is dehydrated, and as a result, it’s also fragile.
 That’s why it’s not a good idea to brush it with a regular bristle brush.
 Your hair cuticles can suffer if you do that.